-The Myler Rings are best used when pain and pressure don’t seem to fix your horse’s head throwing problems.
+The Myler Rings are best used when pain and pressure don’t seem to fix your horse’s head-throwing problems.

 This product has been widely famous.
 Professional athletes use this product to better communicate with their horses during hunting, dressage, and jumping events.

-Additionally, the product is approved by USEK and FEI.
+Also, the product is approved by USEK and FEI.
 This means that even when using this product, you will still be eligible to take part in these events.